 Comprehensive Lake Management Plan - 2018

-We are working with the Wisconsin Department of Natural Resources (DNR) and Onterra LLC to update our Comprehensive Lake Management Plan.
-This is expected to be complete near the end of 2018.
-Here is the presentation that Tim Hoyman from Onterra made at KLA's Annual meeting in July 2018.
-Here is Tim's slide presentation.
+We worked with the Wisconsin Department of Natural Resources (DNR) and Onterra LLC to update our Comprehensive Lake Management Plan in 2018.

 Comprehensive Lake Management Plan - 2004